jyggen/curl/readme.md

 ## Changelog

-*This library is still under development.*
+*This library is still under development and therefore has no releases yet.*

 ## Usage